 - Similarly, Wills leaving an estate to descendants subject to them reaching a specific age could cause problems by inadvertently creating trusts which could interfere with the working of the new allowance.

 - It is the value of the equity in a residence which is relevant for the new relief which means that if you have a loan secured on your property (for example equity release) this could reduce the amount of the new allowance that will be available.
 In such circumstances you might want to consider whether you could transfer the security for the loan to other assets.

 - If you have a large estate, the ¬£2 million threshold over which the new allowance will be withdrawn needs to be considered.
 You might want to consider whether you could give away assets while you are still living to reduce the value of your estate to secure the new relief.

 - Where spouses own more than one property, the way in which they own the properties between them could affect the overall amount of relief that they will be entitled to.

 - You should also consider whether there are any aspects in relation to the wording of your Will generally that might cause a problem.
 For example, if your Will includes a gift of your present property specifically, would the relief still apply if you move?

 The message is that while the new relief will be of significant value for many people, it is important to plan ahead and to be sure that your finances and your Will are arranged appropriately.
-If you believe that the residence nil rate band will apply to you please contact Mark Jones for further advice.
+If you believe that the residence nil rate band will apply to you please contact our Personal Law team for further advice.